NotAwesome2/Plugins/README.md

 This plugin is complimentary to [Not-Awesome-Script](https://github.com/NotAwesome2/Not-Awesome-Script).
 It allows you to create clientside instances of bots to manipulate with scripted movements.
 See /help tempbot for more details.

 This plugin also comes with bonus /flipcoin and /movebots commands.
 See their /help for more info.

+## ipnick.cs
+This plugin introduces an "IP nickname" to players, which allows anyone to identify accounts by IP without seeing the actual IP address.

+It is displayed in /whois and when the player logs in.